Is Your Home Making You Sick?

 Using UVC Technology

 Our company has found that the most successful way to handle system mold is through Ultraviolet (UV) germicidal lights.
 These U.V. systems are a recent breakthrough in protecting the health of a home.

 Ultraviolet light in the “C” band (UVC) has been used for more than 65 years to kill microorganisms in hospitals, barber shops, laboratories, pharmaceutical plants, and at the nation’s Center for Disease Control.
 Residential ultraviolet units have been independently tested and proved to be effective in the constantly moving air environments of heating and cooling systems, killing mold and bacteria quickly and effectively.
 The UVC energy attacks the organism’s DNA and either destroys it immediately or prevents it from reproducing.

-For most people, the original motivation for installing the lights is to abate IAQ complaints and/or allergies.
-However, they are also pleased to learn that many hidden odors are also eliminated with U.V.
-Technology.
+For most people, the original motivation for installing the lights is to reduce illness and/or allergies.
+However, they are also pleased to see that many lingering odors are also eliminated with UV technology.